joncampbell123/dosbox-x/README.md

 system to limit what the DOSBox-X executable is allowed to do.

-## Features that DOSBox-X is unlikely to support at this time
+## Features unlikely to be supported

 DOSBox-X aims to be a fully-featured DOS emulation package, but there are some things the design as implemented now cannot accommodate.